espitman/electron-typescript-kit/README.md

 ```

 ## Building the installer for your Electron app
-The boilerplate is currently configured to package & build the installer of
+The Kit is currently configured to package & build the installer of
 your app for macOS & Windows using `electron-builder`.

 For macOS, execute: